connellr023/Crumble/README.md

 # Crumble
-An online web game where you must outlive another opponent on a cumbling map.
+An online web game where you must outlive other opponents on a cumbling map.